smithfarm/ceph/SubmittingPatches.rst

     3. patches targeting stable branches (e.g.: "nautilus")

 Some parts of Ceph - notably the RBD and CephFS kernel clients - are maintained within the Linux Kernel.
-For patches targeting this code, please refer to the file ``SubmittingPatches-kernel.rst``.
+For patches targeting this code, refer to the file ``SubmittingPatches-kernel.rst``.

 The rest of this document assumes that your patch relates to Ceph code that is maintained in the GitHub repository https://github.com/ceph/ceph